rust-lang/book/src/ch13-00-functional-features.md

 * *Closures*, a function-like construct you can store in a variable
 * *Iterators*, a way of processing a series of elements
-* How to use these two features to improve the I/O project in Chapter 12
+* How to use closures and iterators to improve the I/O project in Chapter 12
-* The performance of these two features (Spoiler alert: they’re faster than you might think!)
+* The performance of closures and iterators (Spoiler alert: they’re faster than you might think!)

-Other Rust features, such as pattern matching and enums, which we’ve covered in other chapters, are influenced by the functional style as well.
-Mastering closures and iterators is an important part of writing idiomatic, fast Rust code, so we’ll devote this entire chapter to them.
+We’ve already covered some other Rust features, such as pattern matching and enums, that are also influenced by the functional style.
+Because mastering closures and iterators is an important part of writing idiomatic, fast Rust code, we’ll devote this entire chapter to them.